 What Can I Expect at NYHD in New York, NY?

 BPPV treatment begins with some quick and easy tests to determine what parts of your ears might be causing the spinning sensation.
 We assess this by performing a test called the Dix-Hallpike maneuver.
 This means that you sit on an examination table with your legs stretched out.
-You’ll then turn your head to about 45 degrees while the audiologist helps you quickly lay down.
-This maneuver often triggers BPPV and, if you experience it, your eyes will make certain movements that we can observe.
-Our audiologists can usually judge which part of the inner ear might be affected by BPPV from this so that we can target your treatment accordingly.
+You’ll then adjust your head position to about 45 degrees while the Doctor of Audiology helps you quickly lay down.
+This maneuver often triggers BPPV and, if you experience it, we can observe certain involuntary eye movements.
+From this, our Doctors of Audiology can usually judge which part of the inner ear might be affected by BPPV so that we can target your treatment accordingly.

-Treatment for BPPV can include a couple of clinically accepted maneuvers performed in our private office, including the Semont Liberatory maneuver, Gans Repositioning maneuver, and the Epley-Herdman maneuver.
+Treatment for BPPV can include a couple of clinically accepted repositioning maneuvers performed in our private office, including the Semont Liberatory maneuver, Gans Repositioning maneuver, and the Epley-Herdman maneuver.
 These maneuvers restore the calcium carbonate crystals in the ear to their original space.
-In some cases, improving your Vitamin D levels can help manage your symptoms and your body’s ability to process calcium.
+In some cases, improving your vitamin D levels can help manage your symptoms and your body’s ability to process calcium.
 We can also refer you to a physical therapist if we believe it will help.
 One type of physical therapy, called vestibular rehabilitation, can be an effective option as well, and we can refer you to the right dizziness specialist.
+We recommend ear surgery (or posterior canal occlusion) for benign paroxysmal positional vertigo only in rare and specific cases – we’ll help you explore all possible treatment options during your appointment.

 It’s important to know that these procedures are not permanent cures and that you may need ongoing treatment to manage your symptoms.
-Your trained audiologist can recommend the best options for you during your vertigo treatment appointment.
+Your Doctor of Audiology can recommend the best options for you during your vertigo treatment appointment.

 Schedule a Consultation for Dizziness in New York City